CharlieChenyuZhang/chenyuzhang.com/server/projects/smart-journaling-ai-powered-reflection.md

 2. Connecting users with expertise to help one another, democratizing learning and enabling decentralized education.

 I believe everyone has something to teach, and SMART Journaling could play a role in creating a community where learning is mutual and inclusive.

+## Open Questions

+1. Define journaling clearly.
+Is note-taking the same as journaling?
+Is recording my thoughts considered journaling as well?
+2. How do you make journaling itself an auto-replicated activity?
+There are people who write consistently and there are people who stop after 10 days.
+Is there a difference in their approach or patterns in the differences between these two types of people?
+Is it due to different approaches or personalities?

 ---